alberto-bottarini/nova-image-with-thumbs/readme.md

     ->hideFromIndex(),
 ```

-This field will automatically generate two image on your disk and will fill `image` and `thumbnail` attribute of your model with path of these files.
+This field will automatically generate two images on your disk and will fill `image` and `thumbnail` attribute of your model with path of these files.
 Using `$model->image` you will find original uploaded image and with `$model->thumbnail` you will find a 200x100 image.

 ## Configuration